Marking assessments – do we need to change our mind-set?

 I’m wondering if this is because it’s just seen as “compliance paperwork”, whereas I view marking as one of the best opportunities we can have to deliver training.

-They know they can call me or email at any time, but the main way that I can provide training to them is with the feedback on their assessments.
+They know they can call me or email me at any time, but the main way that I can provide training to them is with feedback on their assessments.
 If they get it wrong, I can type hints, tips, ideas – provide guidance.
-If the assessment is right first time, the task still goes back with additional comments.
+If the assessment is right the first time, the task still goes back with additional comments.
 These comments are the kinds of things I would say if the training was face-to-face in a workshop.

 What’s interesting is that students always take notice of the extra comments.
 They often email me back about it, and it starts a further discussion.
 In a previous post, I talked about how students tend to skim over learning material.
 On the other hand, they don’t skim over comments in their assessments, because they relate directly to what they were doing at the time.

 Therefore, I believe marking assessments is a brilliant way to enhance training.

 I also think it’s just as relevant when you are marking assessments from group training.
 Group training is always my preference but often it’s not practicable.
 Where we can deliver group training, we can facilitate discussion, observe directly.
 Further, the students learn from one another as well as from the training.